li-xin-yi/seedlab/PKI/readme.md

 sudo gedit /etc/hosts
 ```

-add one line before the ending:
+add one line before the ending, which emulates a DNS cache positing attack:

 ```
-10.0.2.15	example.com
+10.0.2.10	example.com
 ```

 To get the `ca.crt`, listen on a local port like: